jjcanell77/LADP--EFC/Instructions.md

     public int Id { get; set; }
     public string Name { get; set; }

-    public ICollection<ResourceTags> ResourceTags { get; set; }
+    public ICollection<ResourceTags> ResourceTags { get; set; }  // One-to-Many relationship with ResourceTags
 }
 ```
-This relates to the Tag table through the ResourceTags table.
-In this case, "FoodResource" would be a record in the Tag table.
+Now the table for BusinessHours table gives us a one-to-many relationship, because Each entry in the businessHours array would be a record in this table.

+- Should look something like:
 ```
 public class BusinessHours
 {
     public int BusinessHourID { get; set; }
     public int FoodResourceID { get; set; }
-    public FoodResource FoodResource { get; set; }
-    public int DayId { get; set; }
+    public FoodResource FoodResource { get; set; } // Many-to-One relationship with FoodResource public int DayId { get; set; }
-    public Days Day { get; set; }
-    public string OpenTime { get; set; }
+    public Days Day { get; set; } // Many-to-One relationship with Days public string OpenTime { get; set; }
     public string CloseTime { get; set; }
 }
 ```
-This relates to the BusinessHours table.
-Each entry in the businessHours array would be a record in this table.
+The Days table holds the day names ("Monday", "Tuesday", etc.), which can be used by many BusinessHours.
+It holds only one version of those days, and the BusinessHours table references the Days table using DayId.

+- Should look something like:
 ```
 public class Days
 {
     public int Id { get; set; }
     public string Name { get; set; }

-    public ICollection<BusinessHours> BusinessHours { get; set; }
+    public ICollection<BusinessHours> BusinessHours { get; set; } // One-to-Many relationship with BusinessHours
 }
 ```
-The Days table would hold the day names ("Monday", "Tuesday", etc.), and the BusinessHours table would reference the Days table using DayId.
+## Step 3: Configuring a Model
+The model can then be customized using mapping attributes (also known as data annotations) and/or calls to the ModelBuilder methods (also known as fluent API) in OnModelCreating, both of which will override the configuration performed by conventions.
+### Data Annotations
+### Fluent API

-##  Step 3 : Database Integration
+##  Step 4: Database Integration
 The database context is the main class that coordinates Entity Framework functionality for a data model.
 This will act as the “Fish-Hook” into the database from your API, imagine a line being cast from your API Application/System into a SQL database via your connection string value!
 This is called Data Persistence which is a fancy word for any changes done with CRUD operations to be reflected onto the database.
 - In Solution Explorer, right-click the project.
 - Select Add > New Folder > Name the folder Data.